comppet/PrintF/_posts/2023-01-20-humans-and-ias-problem-finders-and-problem-solvers.md

 ---

-**Título do Artigo:** Humans and AI: Problem Finders and Problem Solvers'
+**Título do Artigo:** Humans and AI: Problem Finders and Problem Solvers

 **Autor:** Ben Dickson